kmateti/InstanceSegmentation_Sentinel2/Additional-Intructions.md

 If you would like to have network access on your target (e.g., for installing additional packages), ensure an Ethernet cable is attached to the Jetson TX1 carrier board.

 ### INSTRUCTIONS:

+HUGE NOTE: All the downloaded files need to be put on a hard drive that is ```ext4``` - if this is not followed, you will have a broken install on your TX1.

 #### Download and prepare the files